 Gettysburg was the bloodiest battle

 The Battle of Gettysburg was the Civil War’s bloodiest battle with 51,000 casualties.
 Brave soldiers died on this field of battle from both the north and the south.
 They gave the ultimate sacrifice fighting for what they believed in.
-Photographs were made of the battlefield shortly after the battle took place and remind us of the grim mortality that took place.
+Photographs were made of the battle-field shortly after the battle took place that remind us of the grim mortality that took place.

 WARNING: Some of the photographs from the Library of Congress below are quite graphic and show dead soldiers so please do not read or view this story if you are upset by photographs like these.

 Parts of the two armies initially collided at Gettysburg, Pennsylvania on July 1, 1863, as Lee urgently concentrated his forces there, his objective being to engage the Union army and destroy it.

 Hanover Junction, Pa.
-Passenger train at depot in a photograph from the main eastern theater of the war, Gettysburg, June-July, 1863
+Passenger train at depot Photograph from the main eastern theater of the war, Gettysburg, June-July, 1863